Erikzaksf/fubar/README.md

 # README

 E-commerce site.
 Uses `bcrypt` and `materialize`.
-There's a seed file.
-Set up your own admin.
-If you have questions, I'll be in Bali with no email.
-Ask someone else.

 To set up:

+* Clone the repository locally.

+* Delete the Gemfile.lock file.

+* `bundle install`

-* `rake db:setup`
+* `rails db:setup`

-* Sorry, didn't get around to tests.
-It mostly works.
-There might be a few bugs.
+* This is currently a refactoring and debugging of a project from a developer no longer with the project.